SEKOIA-IO/documentation/_shared_content/automate/index.md

 # Playbooks

-A playbook is a list of required steps and actions needed to successfully respond to any incident or threat.

 Playbooks provide a **step-by-step approach** to **orchestration**, helping security teams establish standardized **incident response processes** and ensuring the steps are followed in **compliance** with regulatory frameworks.

-In SEKOIA.IO, playbooks play a huge role in automating repetitive tasks to relieve analysts’ daily work, enriching alerts by soliciting external sources, and interconnecting with external systems like ticketing tools for example.
+In SEKOIA.IO, playbooks play a huge role in automating repetitive tasks to relieve analysts’ daily work, enriching alerts by soliciting external sources, fetching indicators from outside and interconnecting with external systems like ticketing tools for example.

 Because they are highly configurable, SEKOIA.IO’s playbooks supervise and execute response actions to be in line with your business and operational objectives.